amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `n̪ + ɪŋkɭu => n̪ɪŋkɭu`

-Though Caldwell is indeed right in arguing that Dravidian languages do not use prefixes, it is important to not that `n` is not just any prefix but a nasal consonant.
+Though Caldwell is indeed right in arguing that Dravidian languages do not use prefixes, it is important to note that `n` is not just any old prefix but a nasal consonant which makes a crucial difference.
 It can be seen that while trying to pronounce the nasalisation or the nasal consonant clearly in `iṁkḷŭ` in `im̐kḷŭ`/`ɪ̃kɭɯ`, `iṅkḷŭ`/`ɪŋkɭɯ` respectively, the nasality can be heard strongly, almost before the starting vowel `i`.
 This process becomes even more clear while trying to pronounce just the nasalised vowel `i`.